 In 1999 a campaign was launched to shut the ageing Hinkley ‘A’ station.
 Six months later, after much media coverage, top quality public speakers like John Large (nuclear consultant) and a cancer mortality study by Chris Busby, BNFL announced the closure of the station!
 In a private meeting a BNFL top manager said that although they were prepared to spend a lot of money to solve the engineering problems, the station had lost its credibility through our campaign.

-In 2002 the Government announced a moratorium on building new nuclear power stations – again we were key campaigners.
-Now, however, Hinkley C is now back on the Agenda and we will be co-ordinating with other groups to campaign vigorously against nuclear power locally and nationally as well as continuing to campaign for renewable energy and energy conservation.
+However, in 2017 building eventually started on HPC but it is already way behind schedule and the costs are rocketing.
+They are trying to save costs by skimping on environmental protection measures but we are, as always, holding them to account and we will be co-ordinating with other groups to campaign vigorously against nuclear power locally and nationally as well as continuing to campaign for renewable energy and energy conservation.

 Hinkley Point C silo damage, June 2020